leanprover-community/mathlib4/README.md

 # Build instructions

+* Make sure Lean is not running, and close all instances of VSCode running Lean processes.
 * Get the newest version of `elan`.
 If you already have installed a version of Lean, you can run
   ```
   elan self update